Donating blood is a safe and simple procedure that takes about 30 minutes. All needles are new, sterile, used only once and incinerated after use.

 But many people are still uncertain as to exactly what happens when you donate blood.

-- You will complete a Click here to view the donor questionnaire (PDF document) that includes your personal details;
+- You will complete a donor questionnaire that includes your personal details;

 - You will answer questions regarding your health and social behaviour;